This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 Adding things up

 First of all, let’s recap.
-Our imaginary couple with a teenage child are renting a 75m2 flat in a block of flats in Gdańsk.
-The building was constructed in 2013.
+Our imaginary couple with a teenage child are renting a 66 m2 flat in an apartment complex in Łódź.
+The building was constructed in 2011.
 One half of the couple travels to work while the other half relies on public transport.
-Regarding the teenage child, his parents pay for a five-month semestral public transport ticket twice a year which comes to 556 zł (2×278 zł).
+Regarding the teenage child, his parents pay for a twelve-month public transport ticket which comes to 144 zł.

 I will now add things up so you can get a better sense of the cost of living in Poland per month based on two adults with a child: